The CSHBC Bylaws include a renewable Temporary registration classification.

 All applicants must provide authorization to undergo a Criminal Record Check (CRC) as part of the temporary registration process.
 Applicants must cover the cost of their own CRC.
 CSHBC is statutorily required to collect this fee on behalf of the Ministry of Public Safety and Solicitor General and does not retain any of these funds.
 For more information on CRC, please see Criminal Record Check for Applicants.

-If jurisdiction originates outside Canada, applicants must also provide a Criminal Record Check from that international jurisdiction.
+If an applicant’s current jurisdiction originates outside British Columbia or Canada, the applicant must also provide a Criminal Record Check from that jurisdiction.

 Upon approval of your application for registration, the following fee is payable: Initial registration fee: $100.
 Pay by credit card (Visa or Mastercard) or debit card (Visa) in the Applicant Portal.